-2.7.3.1 Transfer Credits
+2.4.3.1 Transfer Credits

-Students are granted transfer credits that indicate an unspecified (UNSP) Queen's equivalent to the courses taken on exchange (MIB course = MGBL UNSP), as well as the equivalent weight of the courses.
+Students are granted transfer credits that indicate an unspecified (UNSP) Queen's equivalent to the courses taken on exchange (MIB course = MGBL UNSP; MBA course = MBAS UNSP), as well as the equivalent weight of the courses.
 Specific grades earned on exchange are not shown on the Queen's transcript.
 Students receive a transcript from the host institution which includes course names and grades.